HollowMan6/02239-Data-Security/Report-access-control.md

 	return userName + NOT_ALLOWED + methodName;
 ```

 The access control list will be kept in the database ensuring simultaneous access.
-Moreover, all the critical information is centralized because the user data is inside the database.
-The reason for this is that all of the data is stored inside the database.
+Moreover, all the critical information is centralized outside the application, since all user's data is inside the database.
 Furthermore, we favored using Java interfaces to achieve a level of abstraction and encapsulation.
 This approach offers the flexibility to adapt to future modifications in access control methods, like incorporating role-based access control.

 ## Role Based Access Control

 <!-- > (max 3 pages including diagrams)
 > This section should document the results of the role mining process performed  in Task 2 and provide a short overview of the implementation of the role based access control mechanism implemented in Task 3 along with the motivation behind all non-trivial design choices.
 In particular, it must describe the syntax used to specify the RBAC policy. -->

-The Role-Based implementation of the access control mechanism is defined in the following Table 2: each role type has different permissions on the service types provided by the printer and they are organized in the hierarchical structure shown in Figure 1.
+The Role-Based implementation of the access control mechanism is defined in Table 2.
+Each role has different service permissions and they are organized in the hierarchical structure shown in Figure 1.

 | **Table 2: Access control matrix for each role** |